c-hack/C-Hack-Panel-Control/README.md

 ## Requirements
 To run releases: Java 1.8 JRE
-To compile and run from source:  Java 1.8 JDK and [Maven](https://maven.apache.org/index.html)
+To compile and run from source:  Java 1.8 JDK, [Maven](https://maven.apache.org/index.html) and [TimLib](https://github.com/neumantm/TimLib)

 ## Building and running
 To build it run `mvn package`.
 This will create a jar in `target`.
-To execute run `java -jar path/to/C-Hack-Panel-Control-X.X.X.jar <name of snippet> <arguments for snippet>`.
+To execute run `java -jar path/to/C-Hack-Panel-Control-X.X.X-jar-with-dependencies.jar <name of snippet> <arguments for snippet>`.

 ## Contributing
 This project was created with eclipse, therefore you can just import the whole repo as a eclipse project.